Phoenix Spinal Cord Injury Lawyer

 - Keep the person still.

-- Place towels on both sides of the injured persons neck, so the person can not move their neck.
+- lace towels on both sides of the injured person's neck, so the person can not move their neck.

 Diagnosis of Spinal Cord Injuries and Paralysis